 8. Shock Absorbers

 Springs are essentially used in pneumatic and hydraulic shock absorbers where they help absorb and damp shock impulses by converting kinetic energy, generated in the shock, into heat.
-The most common example of shock absorbers is vehicle suspension that mostly uses coil springs or leaf springs.
+The most common example of shock absorbers is vehicle suspension which mostly uses coil springs or leaf springs.

 9. Springs in the Bogie

-Generally, passengers don’t notice the bogie, but it’s a significant element of safe railway operations as it supports the railcar body, which allows the train to run smoothly both on straight and on curved tracks; ensuring a comfortable journey.
+Generally, passengers don’t notice the bogie, but it’s a significant element of safe railway operations as it supports the railcar body, which allows the train to run smoothly both on straight and curved tracks, ensuring a comfortable journey.
 Steel leaf or coil springs are commonly used in bogies.
 These springs reduce forces and vibrations and help to prevent derailment.

 10. Firearm Springs

 Springs are, in fact, very critical to the function of nearly every firearm in existence.
 They are so critical that if springs in your weapon don’t work properly, your weapon won’t work properly.
 Hammer/striker, trigger reset, recoil, extractor, and magazine are the most commonly used springs in firearms.
-These springs play different crucial roles like Hammer/Striker Springs provide the energy to fire the primer, the purpose of Trigger Reset Spring is to return the trigger back to the pre-firing position as you release the trigger, the Recoil Spring slows the recoiling assembly of the firearm and returns that assembly back into battery after firing, Extractor Springs serve the purpose of actuating the extractor so that spent shell casings are dislodged from the chamber of the weapon, and Magazine Springs do the job of moving the next cartridge into position just as the firearm reaches the fully open position.
+These springs play different crucial roles like Hammer/Striker Springs provide the energy to fire the primer, and the purpose of a Trigger Reset Spring is to return the trigger back to the pre-firing position as you release the trigger, and the Recoil Spring slows the recoiling assembly of the firearm and returns that assembly back into battery after firing, Extractor Springs serves the purpose of actuating the extractor so that spent shell casings are dislodged from the chamber of the weapon, and Magazine Springs do the job of moving the next cartridge into position just as the firearm reaches the fully open position.
 These springs work on Hook’s law to generate the required spring force.